ashirt-ops/ashirt/README.md

 ## Local Files

-You should never need to access these files outside of the application, however, for clarity, the following files are generate and maintained by this application:
+You should never need to access these files outside of the application, however, for clarity, the following files are generated and maintained by this application:

 | File type      | Path                                                              | Notes                                                                                                                            |
 | -------------- | ----------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |